akanksha1331/Hacktoberfest23/CONTRIBUTING.md

 If you have any queries, kindly consult our FAQs for clarifications.

 Specific Directories
 We have categorized the project into DSA_CP and Theory_Explanation.
-Select the directory that aligns with your interests:
+Select the directory that aligns with your interests.
+Only folders DSA_CP and Theory_Explanation are open to contributions.

-## Getting Started 🤩🤗:
+## Getting Started 🤩🤗

 - Fork this repo (button on top)
 - Clone on your local machine